Sangsters/PoolSchool/README.md

 # PoolSchool
-Teach people how to play pool
+Teaches people how to play pool